pchemguy/ChatGPTExploratoryPrompting/Code/SQL/SQLStyleGuidelines.md

-When generating SQL code, follow these guidelines:
+When generating SQL code directly or when generating scripts that produce SQL code as output, follow these guidelines:

 # **SQL Style Guidelines**